Logo

 A symmetrical triangle is a bilateral pattern formed by converging trendlines with similar slopes.
 It indicates that neither buyers nor sellers have control, and the breakout direction will signal the next trend.

-5 Common Mistakes to Avoid When Using Trading Patterns
+5 Common Mistakes to Avoid When Using Trading Patterns in 2025

 While trading patterns are important, to the point of needing a trading pattern cheat sheet, they can also be tricky.